Brexit – impact on PostNord’s mail and logistics services

 Brexit will bring major changes to the transport of goods to and from the UK, both for customers and carriers in Sweden.

 Brexit will affect PostNord’s logistics and letter services, as the handling of goods and trade between Sweden and the UK will require changes in procedures and new charges for the services involved.

 The new procedures and charges will enter into force from January 1, 2021.

 Logistics services that will no longer be available for sending goods to/from the UK:

 - PostNord Pallet

-- If the UK ends up outside the EU customs union, you will no longer be able to receive goods from the UK that are exempt from customs duties and/or VAT.
+- Because the UK will have left the EU Customs Union, you will no longer be able to receive goods from the UK free of customs duties and/or VAT.

-- This means that the recipient will have to pay an incoming customs fee, in the same way as when receiving goods from other countries outside the EU.
-The import declaration will be handled by DPD in the Netherlands.
+- This means that the recipient will have to pay a charge for inward customs clearance, in the same way as when receiving goods from other countries outside the EU.